holadmex/messaging-que-app/README.md

 `sudo rabbitmq-server` (This CMD launch our **RabbitMQ** sever to run for the course of our python messaging queue app test)

-`sudo rabbitmq-server -detached` (This helps to run your RabbitMQ sever in the background without holding the terminal as hostage)
+`sudo rabbitmq-server -detached` (This helps to run your RabbitMQ sever in the background without the terminal being held as hostage)

 Open another sperate terminal (Optiona, but a must on first attempt with cmd above and below)